Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Pure As-You-Go Deployment

 \subsection{Bellman Equation}

 Let us denote the optimal expected cost-to-go at state $(r,w)$ and at state $\mathbf{0}$ be $J(r,w)$ and $J(\mathbf{0})$ respectively.
 Note that here we have an infinite horizon total cost MDP with a finite state space and finite action space.
 The assumption P of Chapter~$3$ in \cite{bertsekas07dynamic-programming-optimal-control-2} is satisfied, since the single-stage costs are nonnegative.
-Hence, by the theory developed in \cite{bertsekas07dynamic-programming-optimal-control-2}, we can restrict ourselves to the class of stationary deterministic Markov policies.
+Hence, by the theory developed in \cite{bertsekas07dynamic-programming-optimal-control-2}, we can focus on the class of stationary deterministic Markov policies.